softlayer/slick/README.md

 #### Configuration
 Then you need to setup the config file.
-Just copy it to config.py, end edit the 2 secret strings.
-You can switch DB providers, but I would recommend sticking with sqlite for now.
+Just copy it to config.py, and edit the 2 secret strings.

 If you don't want to have everything in /usr/local/slick make sure to change alembic.ini and config.py
 ```bash
 cp config.py.sample config.py
 export SLICK_CONFIG_FILE=/usr/local/slick/config.py
 ```
-You will need to either add SLICK_CONFIG_FILE to your bashrc, or export it everytime you reboot.
+You will need to either add SLICK_CONFIG_FILE to your bashrc, or export it every time you reboot.

 #### Finally running
 This will start the web server on port 5000